Mystic Grill in Covington, Georgia

 Top tips for things to do, places to stay, great restaurants and best times to visit "The Hollywood of the South."

-Historic downtown Covington is known as a film town, home to locations from "The Dukes of Hazzard," "In the Heat of the Night" and, most famously, "The Vampire Diaries," along with 60 films.
+Historic downtown Covington is known as a film town, home to locations from "The Dukes of Hazzard," "In the Heat of the Night" and, most recently, "The Vampire Diaries" and "Sweet Magnolias," along with 140 other films.
 The thriving downtown has locally owned boutiques, antique stores and restaurants.
-Settled in 1822 by European immigrants, several antebellum structures were spared from Sherman’s March to the Sea during the Civil War.
+Settled in 1822 by European immigrants, many antebellum structures were spared from Sherman’s March to the Sea during the Civil War.
 The Newton County Courthouse is the area’s most iconic structure, listed on the National Register of Historic Places.

 Things to Do

 Visit the landmarks from The Vampire Diaries and other Covington film landmarks with Mystic Falls Tours.
 Fans will visit locations like the Lockwood Mansion and the home used as the Gilbert house.